NCI900-Training-Organisation/intro-to-parallel-programming/docs/source/tutorial/vector.rst

         **Objectives:**
             #.
 Learn about vector parallelism.

-Vector parallelism is a form of parallel computing that leverages the simultaneous processing of multiple data elements using vector processors or SIMD (Single Instruction, Multiple Data) instructions.
+Vectorization is a technique used in computer architecture and programming to enhance performance by processing multiple data points with a single instruction - *SIMD (Single Instruction, Multiple Data) instructions*.

 .. image::  ../figs/vectorPrallelism.drawio.png